akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ div { .group-scala }

-The helper trait `akka.stream.stage.StageLogging` is provided to enable you to easily obtain a `LoggingAdapter` inside of a `GraphStage` as long as the `Materializer` you're using is able to provide you with a logger.
+The helper trait `akka.stream.stage.StageLogging` is provided to enable you to obtain a `LoggingAdapter` inside of a `GraphStage` as long as the `Materializer` you're using is able to provide you with a logger.
 In that sense, it serves a very similar purpose as `ActorLogging` does for Actors.